hgdeoro/py-arduino/README.md

 ![Architecture overview](/hgdeoro/py-arduino-proxy/raw/master/examples/architecture-overview.png "Architecture overview") -->

-**NOTE: this is v2 of PyArduinoProxy, the status of the project is currently 'work in progress'.**
+**NOTE: this is v2 of PyArduinoProxy, the status of the project is currently 'work in progress' and this README isn't fully updated yet**

 **PyArduinoProxy** is a **Python** library to communicate with **Arduinos**.
 [Mis articulos de PyArduinoProxy](http://blog.hgdeoro.com.ar/search/label/pyarduinoproxy "Mis articulos de PyArduinoProxy").

+It's:

-It's a **low level tool**, very easy to **extend** (it is very easy to create a new method in ArduinoProxy class and attach this method to a Arduino function).
+ - a **low level tool**, very easy to use and **extend** (it is very easy to create a new method in ArduinoProxy class and attach this method to a Arduino function).
+ - a **service**, including a **web interface** and **background threads**, based on uWSGI and Pyro, it's multithread, allow concurrent access, labeling of pins to facilitate the use.

 The project has many **testing** utilities and the ability to see DEBUG messages, to facilitate the location of problems and subsequent solutions.

-A new implementation of the **web interface** is in progress, based on uWSGI and Pyro, it's multithread, allow concurrent access and supports background tasks.

-*Unresolved issues: currently, there are problems when working with interrupts, since characters may be lost if an interrupt occurs while reading the serial with Serial.read().
-This is an inherent problem of serial communication of Arduino, but may be fixed in next versions of PyArduinoProxy if a work-around is found.*

 Installation
 ------------